imagej/imagej.github.io/_pages/plugins/bigstitcher/psf.md

 PSFs can be be calculated theoretically, but this requires exact modeling of your microscope, so it is more common to use images of sub-diffraction fluorescent beads to estimate the PSF.
 Since it is common to use fluorescent beads for multi-view registration, you might already have a source of PSFs in you data.

-Functions for assigning PSFs to images and managing PSFs can be found in **MultiView mode** in the right-click menu under {% include bc content='Processing|Point Spread Functions'%}.
+Functions for assigning PSFs to images and managing PSFs can be found in **MultiView mode** in the right-click menu under {% include bc path='Processing|Point Spread Functions'%}.

 <img src="/media/BigStitcher psf menu.png" width="500"/>